 I am going to take you back about 15 years which should be within the memory of most of us.
 I can remember back in the mid-80s there was a very popular television show here in the United States called "The A-Team."

-This crack commando unit was on the run from the United States military for a crime they didn't commit.
-And once they escaped from prison, they decided to go into the underground of Los Angeles and act as a unit of mercenaries for those who didn't have the money, or had exhausted all of their governmental or other options that they may have had—those who didn't have anyplace to turn.
+This crack commando unit was on the run from the United States military for a crime they did not commit.
+And once they escaped from prison, they decided to go into the underground of Los Angeles and act as a unit of mercenaries for those who did not have the money, or had exhausted all of their governmental or other options that they may have had—those who did not have anyplace to turn.
 This crack commando unit was available to them.

 Usually, it all built up to a climax at the end where they all had to band together, everybody pitched in.
 And because there was a crisis coming with the bad guys usually, they would have to build some kind of tank, or whatever out of this piece of junk that they found on the side of the road.
 Everything would get done at just the right time when the bad guys would be coming in with their whatever, and the A-Team would save the day!
 Do you remember that?
 It happened every week!

 At this point in the story, the main character—who was Hannibal Smith (George Peppard for those of you who did not watch the show)—would smile his toothy smile, light up his big cigar, and say one of the more memorable lines from the show, "I just love it when a plan comes together!"

 Now the A-Team was a unit of misfits really.
 How they got together, how they worked together, how they stayed together, and how they succeeded in all these cockamamie scenarios that Stephen J. Canell put them through was only something that TV could concoct.

 Hannibal was an unconventional, but brilliant tactician (according to Stephen J. Canell).
 He loved fine cigars, and other fine things; and firefights.
 All these things go together real well.